anmaran/SRCNN-pytorch/README.md

 # SRCNN for Sentinel-2
 This repository is forked from https://github.com/yjn870/SRCNN-pytorch and was changed for Sentinel-2 satellite images.
+Only RGB channels were used and super-resolution was made from 20m to 10m.

 # SRCNN